 A normal spine, when viewed from behind, appears straight.
-However, a spine affected by scoliosis shows evidence of a lateral, or side-to-side curvature, with the spine looking like an "S" or "C" and a rotation of the back bones (vertebrae), giving the appearance that the person is leaning to one side.
-According to the Scoliosis Research Society, scoliosis is defined as a curvature of the spine measuring 10 degrees or greater.
+However, a spine affected by scoliosis shows a side-to-side curvature, with the spine looking like an "S" or "C." The back bones (vertebrae) may also be rotated.
+This makes it look like the person is leaning to one side.
+Scoliosis is defined as a curvature of the spine measuring 10° or greater.

-Spinal curvature from scoliosis may occur on the right or left side of the spine, or on both sides in different sections.
+Spinal curvature from scoliosis may occur on the right, left or both sides of the spine.
 Both the thoracic (mid) and lumbar (lower) spine may be affected by scoliosis.

-In more than 80% of cases, the cause of scoliosis is unknown — a condition called idiopathic scoliosis.
-In other cases, scoliosis may develop as a result of degeneration of the spinal discs, as seen with arthritis, osteoporosis, or as a hereditary condition that tends to run in families.
+In most cases, the cause of scoliosis is unknown — called idiopathic scoliosis.
+In other cases, scoliosis may develop as a result of breakdown of the spinal discs, as seen with arthritis, osteoporosis, or as a hereditary condition that runs in families.

-The abnormal curves of the spine are classified according to their cause, including the following:
+The abnormal curves of the spine are classified according to their cause, including:

 Nonstructural scoliosis (also called functional scoliosis).
-In this condition, a structurally normal spine appears curved due to 1 or more underlying conditions (for example, difference in leg length or an inflammatory condition).
+In this condition, a structurally normal spine is curved due to one or more underlying conditions (for example, difference in leg length or an inflammatory condition).
 This type of scoliosis is generally temporary and is often relieved when the underlying condition is treated.

 Structural scoliosis.
-The possible causes of structural scoliosis are numerous, including:
+The possible causes of structural scoliosis include: